AcalaNetwork/hardhat-tutorials/NFT/README.md

 will be used to deploy the smart contract as well as the address to which we will be minting the NFT to.
 Then we get the `NFT.sol` to the contract factory and deploy it and assign the deployed smart contract to the `instance` variable.
-Assigning the `instance` variable is optional and is only done, so that we can mint the NFT to the alternative account and retrieve its' URI.
+Assigning the `instance` variable is optional and is only done, so that we can mint the NFT to the alternative account and retrieve its URI.
 Finally we output the URI of the newly minted NFT:

 ```js